 Pingdom, which measured the page size, load time, and the number of requests, while also giving a performance grade, found Astra to have the fastest single product and shop pages, although Botiga and GeneratePress had slightly higher average performance grades.

-As the themes were tested against a range of criteria from Pingdom and PSI, it’s not easy to pick a clear winner as to which is the fastest WooCommerce theme in 2022.
+As the themes were tested against a range of criteria from Pingdom and PSI, it’s not easy to pick a clear winner as to which is the best WooCommerce theme in 2023.

 However, the themes that performed the best across all of the tests were Boitga, GeneratePress, and Shoptimizer.